sky-lounge/docs/content/developing-blueprints/_index.md

 ### Registering your definitions repository

-Register your `skylounge-definitions` repository with through the GitHub interface the same way you would register an application.
+Register your `skylounge-definitions` repository through the GitHub interface the same way you would register an application.
 To do this:

 * Go to your organization in GitHub and click "Settings"
 * Under "Integrations" on the left-hand side, click "GitHub Apps"